fredboys/Escape-room/README.md

 A local database was used for most of the local deployment usage, since it was necessary for the automated tests to run.
 However, the switch to using the production database could be easily made, in case migrations needed to be performed or otherwise.
 Furthermore, in the development version, DEBUG was set to False, so error messages would show follow.

 ## Production delpoyment
-SongMates is deployed to Heroku, using an ElephantSQL Postgres database.
+Eacape room is deployed to Heroku, using an ElephantSQL Postgres database.
 To duplicate deployment to Heroku, follow these steps:

 * Fork or clone this repository in GitHub.
 * You will need a Cloudinary account to host user images and static files.